 College Connections is an intervention course which allows students with a history of poor academic progress the opportunity to develop values and beliefs associated with academic success.

-The English Language Institute allows non-native speakers to learn English for academic purposes.
+The English Language Institute classes allow non-native speakers to learn English for academic purposes.
 Scores from the ACT and COMPASS tests are used to determine a student’s readiness for college-level coursework.
 Students who enter college without the academic knowledge and skills needed to enroll in courses requiring intensive math, reading and English skills require additional academic support which is provided through the division.

 Dr. Sherry Wilson (email@example.com)